leo-colisson/robotframework-recorder/README.md

 9. You can then get the generated script either by clicking `Show Code` at the top right of the recording (to copy/paste), or via the `Export` button (to download a file).
 You have a list of available exporters, and this library adds (for now) 2 exporters:
    - `RobotFrameworkRecorder (Browser, no aria)`
+   - `RobotFrameworkRecorder (Browser, aria as text)`
+   - `RobotFrameworkRecorder (Selenium)`
-   - `RobotFrameworkRecorder (Browser, aria as text)` These two exporters target the `Browser` library, the main differences between them is that the `aria as text` variant will try to generate when possible things like `Click  "your text"` instead of `Click  label:nth-of-type(1) > input`.
-This is of course more readable, but we sadly cannot guarantee here that the selector will always work (though it should fail quite rarely, possibly in specific cases involving in particular multiple selectors having the same text, see "Know issues and workarounds" for details).
+   The first two exporters target the `Browser` library, the main differences between them is that the `aria as text` variant will try to generate when possible things like `Click  "your text"` instead of `Click  label:nth-of-type(1) > input`.
+This is of course more readable, but we sadly cannot guarantee here that the selector will always work (though it should fail quite rarely, see "Know issues and workarounds" for details).
+The exporter `RobotFrameworkRecorder (Selenium)` targets the `SeleniumLibrary` library.
+Since, to the best of our knowledge, it does not support selecting by text, only CSS and XPath selectors are supported.

 This script can then simply be called by robot framework, after installing the [`robotframework-browser` library](https://robotframework-browser.org/).